agrc/api.mapserv.utah.gov/README.md

 ## Configuration

-To make the project as flexible as possible, the connection strings, urls to services, etc required by the web API are read from environment variables at application startup.
-Environmental variables are the sole mechanism for storing application secrets in this project.
-They work well with [docker](docker-compose.override.yml), [k8s](kube-deployment.yml), and local development.
+To make the project as flexible as possible, the connection strings, urls to services, etc required by the web API are read from environment variables or [appsettings.json](src/api/appsettings.json) at application startup.
+Environmental variables will overide values in appsetttings.
+They both work well with [docker](docker-compose.override.yml), [k8s](.kube/kube-deployment.yml), and local development.
 The following will describe what is required before the application will function properly.

 ### Databases